 The login details are the same as your ATPdigital credentials.
 Begin with small quizzes, building up to the full-timed exams for each subject.
 The full exams feature the number of questions you will be presented within your official exams with the same time allocation.

-We are now able to offer both online and classroom-based revision courses, you can choose the option that suits you.
+We offer both online and classroom-based revision courses, you can choose the option that suits you.
 Lessons and tests for the module you are studying need to be 100% complete on ATPdigital before attending your chosen course.
 You can book the course prior to completing the lessons and tests if you meet the requirements before the course start.
 Course bookings can be placed on our website here.

 When aiming for a UK licence the exams need to be sat with the UK CAA, these can be sat at any UK CAA venue.
 Once you are ready to book your module 1 exams you will be required to register for a UK CAA portal account.
 Once logged in select BGS at your ATO, if you wish to sit your exams with us, when this has been approved you are free to book exams.